Bugchecks caused by Memory Corruption

-Bugchecks which are caused by memory corruption can have several root causes.
+Bugchecks which are caused by memory corruption can have several causes.

 A faulty driver

-A faulty driver can cause memory corruption, however from the bugcheck code and the report can often be concluded whether the bugcheck is a typical software or hardware bug.
+A misbehaving device driver can cause memory corruption.
+This is because all kernel device drivers running in a Windows system share the same address space.
+From the bugcheck code and the report can often be concluded whether the bugcheck is a typical software bug or caused by a hardware problem.

 Faulty RAM obviously can cause memory corruption.
 If RAM is physically damaged, a memory diagnostic utility will be able to point that out.
-More often, however RAM fails to behave properly because of a temporary overheating problem.
-In that case, the memory diagnostic utility won''t be able detect it.
-To run memory diagnostics on your system select Memory Diagnostic Utility from the Toolsmenu or execute MDSCHED.EXE.
+More often however, RAM fails to behave properly because of overheating.
+In that case, the memory diagnostic utility probably won't detect any problems.
+If you suspect your RAM to be faulty, you can check your RAM for errors.
+Select Memory Diagnostic Utility from the Tools tab or execute MDSCHED.EXE.

 RAM most often does not come equipped with temperature sensors.
 This means that RAM may reach temperatures

-are too high (often near 100 degress Celcius), RAM starts behaving erratically.
+are too high (often near 100 degrees Celsius), RAM starts behaving erratically.
 This can provoke all

-If hardware memory corruption is suspected, you should always keep an eye on the temperature of the CPU and other system components.
-If CPU temperature goes high (say over 85 degrees Celcius), then that is a good indicator of where the memory corruption comes from.
+If memory corruption was reported then you should keep an eye on the temperature of the CPU and other system components.
+If CPU temperature goes high (say over 85 degrees Celsius), then that may give an indication of where the memory corruption comes from.

-For more information on overheating check out thermal issues.
+For more information on heat related system crashes, check out thermal issues.

 Faulty power or power supply